 In March 2018, Cambridge Analytica Whistleblower Christopher Wylie disclosed that personal data belonging to millions of Facebook users was collected without their consent by Cambridge Analytica in 2015 for political advertising.
 Cambridge Analytica is a political consultancy that worked on the 2016 presidential campaigns of Ted Cruz and Donald Trump.
 The data helped the consultancy to target users that were more prone to impulsive anger or conspiratorial thinking than average citizens to manipulate US elections.
 Consequently, Facebook received criticism for serving as a medium of data harvesting for malicious intents of firms like Cambridge Analytica.
 Later, Mark Zuckerberg paid a £500,000 fine to the UK Information Commissioner’s Office for exposing the data of its users.
 Amid the controversy, The Wall Street Journal reported that Zuckerberg had blamed Sandberg and her team for the public fallout over Cambridge Analytica during a meeting.
-Business Insider Although Zuckerberg and Sandberg were in line to give hours of depositions in response to a lawsuit filed against them over the privacy scandal, the company reached a settlement agreement with the plaintiffs in 2022.
-The Verge
+Although Zuckerberg and Sandberg were in line to give hours of depositions in response to a lawsuit filed against them over the privacy scandal, the company reached a settlement agreement with the plaintiffs in 2022.

 United States Capitol attack of 2021

 On January 6, 2021, a mob of supporters of Republican President Donald Trump stormed of the United States Capitol to disrupt the joint session of Congress from counting the electoral college votes which would have formalized the victory of Joe Biden.
 Thereafter, Facebook was accused of playing a role in the fomenting of the Capitol attack by serving as a platform for the organization of the mob and fueling its attendance.
-The Washington Post Many media houses highlighted the fact that advertisements and hashtags promoting the pro-Trump rally circulated on Facebook and Instagram days beforehand and yet the network failed to put them down.
-Although, Sandberg amitted the company’s ability to enforce its own rules was “never perfect,” she added, Forbes
+Many media houses highlighted the fact that advertisements and hashtags promoting the pro-Trump rally circulated on Facebook and Instagram days beforehand and yet the network failed to put them down.
+Although, Sandberg amitted the company’s ability to enforce its own rules was “never perfect,” she added,

 "I think these events were largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency.”